-Pass HND with overall Distinction to include 75 level 5 credits at Distinction.
+Pass HND with overall Merit to include 60 distinctions in level 5 credits.

-Pass HNC with overall Distinction to include 90 level 4 credits at Distinction.
+Pass HNC with overall Distinction to include 90 distinctions in level 4 credits.

 You may also meet the course entry requirements with combinations of different qualifications to the same standard as recognised by the University.